Department of Economic Development, Training and Employment

 - Program for Parents

-Workforce Investment Board/One-Stop System provides employment training development planning and offers training opportunities to dislocated workers and out of school youth.
+Workforce Development Board/One-Stop System provides employment training development planning and offers training opportunities to dislocated workers and out of school youth.

 - Business and Economic Development Committee